SpaceXpanse/Roadmap/README.md

 ### 2024 Q4
 ☐ Third major marketing campaign to promote the projects further
 ☐ Consulting with an attorney office with experience in crypto space
 ☐ Registering a for-profit entity
-☐ Next major update of the ROD Core wallet
+☐ New major update of the ROD Core wallet
+☐ New release of SpaceXpanse Programming Library /libspex/
 ☐ Alpha version of Democrit - Trustless Marketplace Framework
 ☐ Alpha version of SpaceXpanse DappEngine
 ☐ Alpha version of SpaceXpanse: Battleships
-☐ SpaceXpanse Startup Hub - the startup ecosystem around our platform

 ### 2025 Q1
 ☐ Beta version of SpaceXpanse Decentralized DNS /dDNS/ feature
-☐ Beta version of Democrit - Trustless Marketplace Framework
-☐ Beta version of SpaceXpanse DappEngine

-### 2025 Q2
-☐ Beta version of SpaceXpanse: Battleships
-☐ Closed alpha version of SpaceXpanse: Wanderers

-### 2025 Q3
-☐ SpaceXpanse ROD halving around 4th of July 2025
 ☐ Beta version of SpaceXpanse Digital Identification /SpeXID/
 ☐ Beta version of ROD-to-Nostr framework
 ☐ Beta version of Metalog - Decentralized Social Network
 ☐ Beta version of the SpaceXpanse Metaverse Simulator
 ☐ Beta version of SpaceXpanse: Metaverse

+### 2025 Q2
+☐ SpaceXpanse Startup Hub - the startup ecosystem around our platform
+☐ Closed alpha version of SpaceXpanse: Wanderers

+### 2025 Q3
+☐ SpaceXpanse ROD halving around 4th of July 2025
+☐ Beta version of Democrit - Trustless Marketplace Framework
+☐ Beta version of SpaceXpanse DappEngine
+☐ Beta version of SpaceXpanse: Battleships

 ### 2025 Q4
+☐ Fourth major marketing campaign to promote our platform in full
 ☐ Open beta version of SpaceXpanse: Wanderers
 ☐ Integration tools for interconnection with other blockchains /TBD/
-☐ Fourth major marketing campaign to promote our platform in full

 ### 2026
 ☐ Source code audit by a third-party entity